CT-Data-Collaborative/pytest-ctdata-datapackage/README.rst

 * domain_subdomain - a boolean representing check that domain/subdomain combination is a valid value
 * units - a list of expected measurement types
 * default - a dict of the expected default settings for CKAN
-* variables - a list of expected variables in dataset - will need to specify disaggregation relationship

 Contributing
 ------------